-WorldClock.com provides accurate time, statistics and weather in major cities across the world.
+WorldClock.com provides accurate world time, statistics and weather in major cities across the world.

-With incomparable time-telling precision, World Clock is the perfect point of reference for travellers and business people alike.
-Whether you’re looking to book a flight, schedule an international teleconference, use our time zone converter or observe the trading hours of an overseas business, WorldClock.com can show you the time in a matter of seconds.
+With incomparable time-telling precision, World Clock is the perfect point of reference for travelers and business people alike.
+Whether you’re looking to book a flight, schedule an international teleconference, use our time zone converter or our time zone map and observe the trading hours of an overseas business, WorldClock.com can show you the time in a matter of seconds.

 There are two standards by which a country’s time zone is categorized; the older of the two standards is Greenwich Mean Time (GMT) and the more modern of the two standards is Coordinated Universal Time (UTC).
 However, there is no actual time difference between GMT and UTC and therefore the two can be used interchangeably.

 Time zones are regions of the earth divided by lines of longitude.
 There are 24 different time zones on earth to correlate with the 24 hours in each day and which are displayed in our time zone map here at World Clock.
 The UK sets the standard for Greenwich Mean Time at “GMT 0” and other countries can calculate their time zone in accordance with how many hours they are ahead of or behind the UK.
 For instance, Saudi Arabia, which is 3 hours ahead of the UK, has a time zone of “GMT +3” and Colombia, which is 5 hours behind the UK, has a time zone of “GMT -5”.

 Daylight Savings Time (DST) is practiced in certain parts of the world in order to allow for more hours of daylight during the working day.
 Therefore, for half of the year some countries adjust their clocks by one hour.
 World Clocks are adjusted forward by one hour in the early spring and then set back by one hour in the autumn.
 This means that, in the spring, a clock will go from 4:00 Standard Time to 5:00 DST.